Trouble swallowing or moving food from the mouth to the stomach is called dysphagia.

 - trouble concentrating on eating

-- impulsive behaviour when eating (for example, takes bites that are too big)
+- impulsive behaviour when you eat, such as taking bites that are too big

-- can’t follow proper techniques when swallowing either because he forgets what he’s been told or that his brain has trouble remembering how to finish the movement for a safe swallow (apraxia)
+- trouble following proper techniques when swallowing (if you forget what you were told to do or how to finish the movement of a safe swallow, called apraxia)

-Please talk to your healthcare provider, such as a speech language pathologist or dietitian, for tips on how to help with swallowing problems and helping the person meet his nutritional needs.
+Talk to a healthcare provider, such as a speech language pathologist or dietitian, for tips to help with swallowing and getting proper nutrition.